rajkothari-3156/avrioc_case_study/Readme.md

    - Verify ClickHouse server is running and accessible
    - Check connection parameters and credentials

-3. **Dashboard Not Loading**
+3. **No Data in ClickHouse**
-   - Ensure Streamlit is installed: `pip install streamlit`
+   - Ensure Kafka producer is running and generating data
+   - Check that Kafka consumer is successfully processing messages
-   - Check that ClickHouse contains data
+   - Verify ClickHouse table creation and data insertion

 ### Logs and Monitoring